diffpy/diffpy.structure/README.rst

 REQUIREMENTS
 ------------------------------------------------------------------------

-The diffpy.Structure requires Python 2.6 or 2.7 and the following software:
+The diffpy.Structure requires Python 2.7 and the following software:

 * ``setuptools`` - software distribution tools for Python
 * ``NumPy`` - numerical mathematics and fast array operations for Python